 What Are Dental Crowns?

-Dental crowns are a good option when a tooth is fragile or damaged or you want to correct a cosmetic issue.
+Dental crowns from A Plus Dental Care are a good option when a tooth is fragile or damaged or you want to correct a cosmetic issue.
 Dr. Farah Saeb, your San Jose, CA dentist at A Plus Dental Care, explains how you can benefit from a crown.

 What are dental crowns?